Smart DNS for the New Network Edge: Emerging Requirements for DNS Encryption

 Akamai has implemented DoH and DoT in licensed (on-premise) cloud and managed solutions so providers will be able to deploy the protocols at scale, with all of the requisite visibility and other features needed to operationalize them.

 DNS encryption also creates opportunity for providers.
-Akamai Security and Personalization Services (SPS) are designed expressly for ISPs and MNOs to deliver security and web filtering capabilities to residential and small to midsize business customers.
-SPS operates the same whether or not subscribers are connected to provider resolvers that use encrypted transport (DoH or DoT).
-A new cloud-based offering, SPS Remote, enhances SPS Secure Business, by connecting subscribers to SPS-aware resolvers over DoH secure transport whenever they leave a provider's network, such as when they use Wi-Fi hotspots at untrusted venues.
+Akamai Secure Internet Access Services (SIA) are designed expressly for ISPs and MNOs to deliver security and web filtering capabilities to residential and small to midsize business customers.
+SIA operates the same whether or not subscribers are connected to provider resolvers that use encrypted transport (DoH or DoT).
+A new cloud-based offering, SIA Remote, enhances Secure Internet Access Services, by connecting subscribers to SIA-aware resolvers over DoH secure transport whenever they leave a provider's network, such as when they use Wi-Fi hotspots at untrusted venues.